kdave2/Machine-Learning/README.md

 We then compare the Irish dataset using various techinique like KNeighbor and Decision Tree etc.. to measure the accuracy of the data being learned.

+So, I implemented a classifier on my own similar to KNN K nearest neighbours where k = 1 as we find the closest point and assign the label.
+We have done that using euclidean formula to find the distance between test_point and all the training points to find the shortest distance.